-All students should consult the Senior Advisor for advisement throughout their course of study; this plan is meant as a guide only.
+All students should consult the Academic Advisor for advisement throughout their course of study; this plan is meant as a guide only.
 Please refer to https://nbdn.rutgers.edu/ for additional help.
 Degree Navigator is also a tool to track requirements on your own.
-If you are a transfer student or if you need to take another English class prior to Expository Writing I, your course plan will vary somewhat from this plan.
+If you are a transfer student or need to take another English class prior to Expository Writing I, your course plan will vary slightly from this plan.